 Digital education is cost-effective (no travel, physical text books, classrooms or flesh and blood instructors to pay for), flexible (no fixed classroom hours), and scalable to a student’s needs (courses can be designed to move at different paces, and to utilize a variety of different teaching methods).

-eLearning Localization Challenges
+Multimedia & eLearning Translation Challenges

 When it comes time to translate eLearning courses, there’s more to deal with than simply getting translators with voice talents such as a few French or Arabic voice over professionals to localize the text and multimedia content.